 The process of hiring an attorney is intimidating and overwhelming for most.
-We often spend a large portion of a consult talking about the reasons NOT to hire any attorney, much less us.
+We often spend a large portion of a consult talking about the reasons NOT to hire an attorney, much less us.
 One of our mentors gave us a piece of wisdom we still follow today, he said, “This might be the 900th client for you, but it is likely the 1st attorney for your client.”

-We take very seriously the real life impact these matters have on our clients lives.
+We take very seriously the real-life impact these matters have on our client’s lives.
 While many lawyers will tell someone that they are not their therapist, we understand that nothing in family law comes without emotional baggage.

 The reality is that most people don’t think very highly of lawyers, and in many cases that is for good reason.
 We have spent considerable time evaluating why people dislike lawyers, and what we can do to try and shift that for our clients.

 Some of the basis for the bad feelings about lawyers has to do with WHY you need a lawyer, and that is not something we have much control over.
 The simple truth is that lawyers come into peoples’ lives when bad stuff is happening.
-Lawyers don’t plan peoples birthday parties, they help when things have gone sour.
+Lawyers don’t plan people’s birthday parties, they help when things have gone sour.
 Bankruptcy, Wills, Car Accidents, Divorces, Contract Disputes, all reasons a lawyer would need to help you, and all negative situations at the core.

 In order to address customer service, we have focused our team on regular communication with our clients.
-Far too often we hear horror stories about the lawyer that took money and then couldn’t be reached for months on end.
-Not only is that a problem ethically for the lawyer, but frankly it is a sure fire way to never earn a referral or business from people in the future.
+Far too often we hear horror stories about the lawyer that took the money and then couldn’t be reached for months on end.
+Not only is that a problem ethically for the lawyer, but frankly it is a sure-fire way to never earn a referral or business from people in the future.
 We have found that a little customer service goes a long way in maintaining the positive relationship we have with our clients.
 If you don’t believe us, go check our reviews on Facebook (here) or Google, our clients will tell you how hard we work to ensure they are satisfied with our efforts.

 The idea of expectation management is something we take as seriously as customer service.
 All too often we hear from people that a lawyer assured them that the case was a slam dunk, or that they could get them ownership rights to the moon.
 It may sound ridiculous, but no more so than the idea that any attorney could predict or promise the end result in any case.
 The plain fact is that if your case goes to trial, the judge will decide the outcome, and no lawyer can or should tell you they know how that will come out.
 When someone asks us what the odds are for a favorable outcome, we flat refuse to answer.
-It is far better to be honest with someone upfront, than to over promise a result.
-We prefer to have integrity in all we do, and lose potential clients, than to sell someone beach front property in Yuma so we can make a few quick bucks.
+It is far better, to be honest with someone upfront than to over-promise a result.
+We prefer to have integrity in all we do and lose potential clients than to sell someone beachfront property in Yuma so we can make a few quick bucks.

 In the end, the military background that this team was built around guides us in everything we do.
 We believe in giving the facts to our clients, however unsavory or unpleasant they may be.
 We prefer to be respectful to people, even the other side, because we only have one reputation, and it isn’t for sale.

 We regularly get referrals from people we were on the opposite side of in a case.
 It is one of the biggest compliments we receive when someone says, “You kicked my buddies butt all over the courtroom last year, but you did it respectfully, so when I asked him for guidance in my situation, he sent me to you instead of the person he hired”.
-That happens all the time, and we are grateful when it does, because it reaffirms for us one of the guiding principles of this team – “Doing the right thing is always the right thing to do”
+That happens all the time, and we are grateful when it does because it reaffirms for us one of the guiding principles of this team – “Doing the right thing is always the right thing to do”

 So without further rant – Here are the 5 Questions Everyone Should Ask an Attorney Before Hiring Them